uken/omniauth-kongregate/README.md

     auth = request.env['omniauth.auth']
     user_id = auth.uid
     username = auth.extras['username']

+### Guest Access

+Guest access (users that are not logged in on Kongregate) will result in an auto-generated, non-numeric value in `user_id` (so it won't clash with `kongregate_user_id`), prefixed with "g_", so applications have a set of temporary credentials until the user decides to authenticate.

 ## TODO

 - Display the Kongregate login form for non-authenticated users

 ## Contributing